kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 	- find the available instance types and contract terms that meet your needs
 	- name your estimate and create and name groups of services
 - easier compared to manually computing traditional costs

+### Additional Benefit Considerations
+- consider if it is beneficial to your business and technology needs
+- Hard Benefits:
+	- reduced spending
+	- reductions in hardware and software purchases (capex)
+	- reducti